chikuzen/CombMask/avisynth/readme.txt

         alt: alternate clip which will be merged to base.

         mask: mask clip.

+        MI(0 to 128, default is 40):
+            The # of combed pixels inside any of 8x16 size blocks on the Y-plane for the frame to be detected as combed. if the frame is not combed, merge process will be skipped.

         sse2(default true):
             enable SSE2 intrinsic code(a bit faster).